 Baha al-Araji, the former deputy prime minister for energy affairs, was reportedly involved in a corruption investigation related to charges including property racketeering and financial corruption (HRR 2016).
 Early 2016, the Commission of Integrity reported that al-Araji was referred to the integrity court on charges of corruption, however, no further development was reported on the case by the end of the same year (HRR 2016).

-Iraq’s main anti-corruption law is the Accountability Act, which criminalises active and passive bribery, attempted corruption, extortion, money laundering and abuse of office.
+Iraq’s main anti-corruption law is the Accountability Act, which criminalizes active and passive bribery, attempted corruption, extortion, money laundering and abuse of office.
 However, the government does not implement anti-corruption laws effectively, and officials engaged in corruption with impunity (HRR 2016).
-The poor enforcement of anti-corruption laws can be traced back to the lack of agreement on institutional roles, absence of political will, unclear governing legislation and regulatory and poor transparency (HRR 2016).
-Money laundering is criminalised under the Anti-Money Laundering/Counter Terrorism Financing Law, which covers concealing and altering goods originating from trafficking, corruption, influence peddling and misappropriation of public and private property, but implementation has been poor (ICS 2016).
+The poor enforcement of anti-corruption laws can be traced back to the lack of agreement on institutional roles, the absence of political will, unclear governing legislation and regulatory and poor transparency (HRR 2016).
+Money laundering is criminalized under the Anti-Money Laundering/Counter-Terrorism Financing Law, which covers concealing and altering goods originating from trafficking, corruption, influence peddling and misappropriation of public and private property, but implementation has been poor (ICS 2016).
 Furthermore, the investigatory capacity of the Central Bank, which works in cooperation with the judiciary and law enforcement authorities to detect and prosecute illicit financial transaction, has been limited (HRR 2016).
 The Commission of Integrity, mandated with prosecuting money-laundering involving corrupt officials, also suffered from a lack of investigatory authority (HRR 2016).
 Public officials are legally compelled to disclose their assets and the assets of their partners and minor children within two months of starting employment.
 Article 136(b) of the Iraqi Criminal Procedure Code allows ministers to shield ministry officials from work-related prosecution for corrupt acts.
 The Commission of Integrity did not publish any names of government officials involved in corruption in its 2016 semiannual (HRR 2016).
-However the commission investigated 13,226 corruption cases, of which 7,088 cases were adjudicated, while 1,891 were referred to the courts (HRR 2016).
+However, the commission investigated 13,226 corruption cases, of which 7,088 cases were adjudicated, while 1,891 were referred to the courts (HRR 2016).
 Six ministers and 99 director general-level officials were involved in six of the corruption cases referred to the courts (HRR 2016).
 Iraq has signed and ratified the United Nations Convention against Corruption (UNCAC).
-Find additional information at the US Library of Congress' Guide to Law Online - Iraq.
+Find additional information at the US Library of Congress’ Guide to Law Online – Iraq.

-Freedom of expression is protected by Iraq's Constitution, but vague laws leave ample room for the government to crack down on journalists (FotP 2016).
+Freedom of expression is protected by Iraq’s Constitution, but vague laws leave ample room for the government to crack down on journalists (FotP 2016).
 The media environment is hostile and dangerous (BTI 2016).
 Fear of reprisal from authorities has led to broad self-censorship among journalists (HRR 2016).
-Iraq has one of the highest murder rates for journalists in the world (FotP 2016).Iraqi law criminalises libel and defamation, and public officials often file suits when journalists report on corruption (FotP 2016).
+Iraq has one of the highest murder rates for journalists in the world (FotP 2016).Iraqi law criminalizes libel and defamation, and public officials often file suits when journalists report on corruption (FotP 2016).
 Internet access is restricted in Iraq, and there were reports of government monitoring of online content without legal authority (HRR 2016).
-Iraq's press environment is described as 'not free' (FotP 2016).
+Iraq’s press environment is described as ‘not free’ (FotP 2016).